Frequently Asked Questions

 - May applicants apply for an award jointly?
 If so, how should collaborators apply?

-- Collaborators may apply if they have some history together and will be submitting a portfolio that consists of work done together.
-Our program is not designed to support a future project by collaborators that have never worked together.
+- Yes.
+Collaborators may apply if they have an ongoing artistic partnership and submit a portfolio of work done together.
+Our program is not designed to support a future project by collaborators who have never worked together.

 All members of a collaborative application must meet our eligibility guidelines: each must have at least one dependent child under the age of 18.

-Note that one applicant should list him or herself as the primary contact.
-The answers to essay questions (biography, artistic statement, CV, and future plans) should reference all collaborators, not just the primary contact.
+Collaborators should submit a single application with one applicant listed as the primary contact.
+The answers to essay questions (biography, artistic statement, CV, and future plans) should be written jointly.

 - Are artists who work in multiple disciplines eligible to apply?

 - Absolutely.
-Here’s what we recommend: if the bodies of work are truly connected and make each other better, then you should certainly apply and attach samples from both disciplines.
-(Imagine a book of essays with accompanying photographs).
-In this case, you’ll still be asked to choose one “main” category (artist or writer) under which the application is filed.
+Here’s what we recommend: if the work is inherently multi-disciplinary (i.e., a book of essays with accompanying photographs), then you should apply with samples from both disciplines.
+You’ll still be asked to choose one “main” category (artist or writer) to categorize the application.

 On the other hand, if the two disciplines are more distinct—you are a poet who paints—then you may consider applying in each discipline separately.